In Brief

 The Social Cure

-Professors Jetten and Haslam's "Social Cure" research demonstrates that group belonging directly predicts health outcomes.
-Not just mental health.. physical health.
+Professors Jetten and Haslam's "Social Cure" research shows that group belonging is associated with meaningful mental and physical health outcomes.
 People who belong to groups they identify with show: - Lower rates of depression and anxiety - Better recovery from illness - Stronger immune function - Greater resilience to stress

 The mechanism is belonging itself.
 When you identify with a group ("these are my people"), your brain processes social support more effectively.
 Stress hormones decrease.
 The felt sense of safety increases.